fleetdm/fleet/handbook/company/leadership.md

 #### Hiring a new team member
 This section is about the hiring process a new core team member, or fleetie.

 > **_Note:_** _Employment classification isn't what makes someone a fleetie.
 Some Fleet team members are contractors and others are employees.
-The distinction between "contractor" and "employee" varies in different geographies, and the appropriate employment classification and agreement for any given team member and the place where they work is determined by Head of Business Operations during the process of making an offer._
+The distinction between "contractor" and "employee" varies in different geographies, and the appropriate employment classification and agreement for any given team member and the place where they work is determined by Head of Digital Experience during the process of making an offer._

 Here are the steps hiring managers follow to get an offer out to a candidate:
 1. **Call references:** Before proceeding, make sure you have 2-5+ references.
 Ask the candidate for at least 2-5+ references and contact each reference in parallel using the instructions in [Fleet's reference check template](https://docs.google.com/document/d/1LMOUkLJlAohuFykdgxTPL0RjAQxWkypzEYP_AT-bUAw/edit?usp=sharing).
 Be respectful and keep these calls very short.